Valkje/usermodels2122/docs/index.md

 ## Introduction

 This project concerns itself with the adaptive automation of a simulated driving task.
 Relying on an existing driving model implemented in ACT-R, we will research and develop a real-time adaptive automation system that will determine when the model should take over partial or full control of the driving task and when control should be handed back to the human driver.
 The adaptive automation system should attempt to maintain a stable driver mental workload, increasing the level of automation when the driver's mental workload becomes too high and decreasing the level of automation again when the driver's mental workload has decreased sufficiently.
+The applicability of adaptive automation as a method for controlling excessive mental workload is that by taking away (sub)tasks we redistribute (or reduce) the workload imposed on the driver, thereby reducing mental workload (Vidulich and Chang (2012)).
+The advantage of an adaptive automation system ofver a non-adaptive automation system is that by maintaining a sufficiently high level of mental workload we can prevent error due to poor situation awareness, which could result in a driver not properly responsing to unexpected events.

 ## Hypotheses